philc/book-notes/business/7 powers - hamilton helmer.md

   * Start from:
   * 1) Your capabilities: customer need is unknown; takes awhile.
 E.g. Pixar.
   * 2) Customer needs: well-known customer problem.
 Risk is technical: can you solve the problem?
-  * 3) Competitor-led: With a new technique or chaning environment, can you offer 10x better solution and then stay ahead?
+  * 3) Competitor-led: With a new technique or changing environment, can you offer 10x better solution and then stay ahead?

 ## The power progression (chap 9)